airthingy/tensorflow-class-regression/README.md

 Install Python development plugins for these editors.

 ## How to do the Workshop?
 As you can already see completed solution code is already given to you in this repo.
-Use them only as a guide in case your own work is not working for some reason.
+Use them only as a guide in case your own code is not working for some reason.
 You can also copy paste lengthy tedius code that serves no educational purpose.

 Create a folder called **workshop** and do all your work there.